PratyushaRaghupatruni/updated-responsive-portfolio/README.md

 * About me page about my introduction
 * A navbar featuring a link to the projects I developed
 * A footer having a links to my github,linkedin,my contact and resume
-* Portfolio page featuring 7 projects with a preview image of my project and a description
+* Portfolio page featuring 9 projects with a preview image of my project and a description
 * Every project presents buttons to launch the app and to see the github repository
-* React application built using React Router and Components
 * Mobile first responsive application across devices

 ### Preview :